-As well as being responsible for design work, he also represents the Yorkshire Party within the European Free Alliance.
-Chris has always been passionate about youth work, volunteering for charities such as St John Ambulance and UK Youth.
+Chris represents the Yorkshire Party within the European Free Alliance, and has always been passionate about youth work, volunteering for charities such as St John Ambulance and UK Youth.

 He trained as a product designer before becoming a primary school teacher.
 He now works for a company designing teaching resources.